jrenner/gdx-proto/README.md

 ## Overview of Features

 ### Graphics
 - Basic 3d rendering using a slightly modified version of the default libgdx 3d shader.
 It takes advantage of the new libgdx 3D API.
-You can put models made from 3d modeling applications such as Blender into your game.
-Export to fbx, use libgdx's fbx converter to convert to g3db, and modify the Assets class to load your assets.
 - 3D Particle system based on the new libgdx 3d particle system (version 1.2.1+, not included in 1.2.0)

 ### Physics